alexmaryin/SpaceflightNews/README.md

 Uses [Spaceflight News API](https://thespacedevs.com/snapi "Spaceflight News API") for fetching news about Cosmos and science.

-See [Privacy policy](https://github.com/alexmaryin/SpaceflightNews/blob/master/privacy.md "Privacy policy") if you wish but don't expect some kind of surpire.
+See [Privacy policy](https://github.com/alexmaryin/SpaceflightNews/blob/master/privacy.md "Privacy policy") if you wish but don't expect some kind of surprise.

 &copy; Alex Maryin, 2025.